FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 Ready?
 Let's get started!

-## Installing FusionAuth and Initializing Services
+## Installing FusionAuth and initializing services

 FusionAuth has several options for installation.
 Before installing FusionAuth, be sure that you have MySQL installed and running with Superuser credentials at hand.